juanb09111/Pynoptorch/README.md

 # Train with ignite

+First of all, set up your configuration file config.py.
+There you will be able to select your network backbone, amount of evaluation images, pre-trained weights and more.

-After having organized your data simply run:
+After having organized your data and set up your config file, simply run:

 ```
 python train_ignite.py
 ```

-The weights are saved every epoch under tmp/models/ and the progress is saved ub tnp/res/training_results.txt
+The weights are saved every epoch under tmp/models/ and the progress is saved in tmp/res/training_results.txt

 # Evaluate